andreitch/sample_app/README.md

-# Ruby on Rails sample application
+# Ruby on Rails 6 Microposts App
 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: